Named Professorships and Directorships

-Linden Hu, MD, is Vice Dean for Research at the School of Medicine.
-He joined the faculty in 1997 as staff in the Division of Geographic Medicine and Infectious Diseases at Tufts Medical Center and became a tenured professor of molecular biology and microbiology in 2015.
+Linden Hu, MD, joined the Tufts University School of Medicine faculty in 1997 as staff in the Division of Geographic Medicine and Infectious Diseases at Tufts Medical Center.
+He became a tenured professor of molecular biology and microbiology in 2015.

-Dr. Hu has served on multiple NIH study sections and advisory panels.
-He is an elected member of the American Society for Clinical Investigation and a Fellow of the Infectious Diseases Society of America.
+Hu has served on multiple NIH study sections and advisory panels and is co-chair of the U.S. Department of Health & Human Services’ Tick-Borne Disease Working Group.
+He is an elected member of the American Society for Clinical Investigation and a fellow of the Infectious Diseases Society of America.
 He has also received multiple teaching awards from students at Tufts University School of Medicine.

-Dr. Hu earned his medical degree from Brown University and completed an internal medicine residency at St. Elizabeth’s Medical Center in Boston and infectious diseases fellowship at Tufts Medical Center.
+Hu earned his medical degree from Brown University and completed an internal medicine residency at St. Elizabeth’s Medical Center in Boston and an infectious diseases fellowship at Tufts Medical Center.

 About the Fund